JeremyMaxArchive/echode/README.md

 `$ yarn add echode`

 ### Important
 Make certain FFmpeg, specifically FFplay is available on your system.
-Otherwise this library will **not** work.
+Otherwise this library will **not** work!

 ## Usage